Future of Wealth Management: Top Trends to Watch in 2024

 New generation of investors

-Deloitte employs the term to describe a fresh mindset, set of principles, and expectations exhibited by a new wave of investors.
+Deloitte employs the term "The Re-wired investors" to describe a fresh mindset, set of principles, and expectations exhibited by a new wave of investors.
 This group encompasses not only Generation X and Generation Y2 investors but also includes baby boomers who have been influenced by the attitudes and behaviors of their younger counterparts.

 The Re-wired investor approaches financial advice in a distinct manner compared to previous generations and anticipates a different mode of interaction with their advisors.
 Rather than being treated as a generalized segment, these investors desire personalized attention as unique individuals ("Just me") with specific objectives and preferences.
 They seek advice tailored to their individual circumstances.